ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/artifacts/update.rst

     See `Update an Object's Metadata <https://docs.threatconnect.com/en/latest/rest_api/v3/update_metadata.html>`_ for instructions on using the ``mode`` field.

 .. note::
-    To update an Artifact's ``fieldName``, the Artifact must correspond to a Task, and that Task must have multiple Artifact Fields defined.
-For more information about Artifact Fields, see the "Artifact Fields" section of the `Adding Tasks to a Case <https://knowledge.threatconnect.com/docs/adding-tasks-to-a-case#artifact-fields>`_ knowledge base article.
+    To update an Artifact's ``fieldName``, the Artifact must belong to a Task, and that Task must contain multiple Artifact Fields that accept the Artifact's type.
+For more information about Artifact Fields, see the `"Artifact Fields" section of the Adding Tasks to a Case <https://knowledge.threatconnect.com/docs/adding-tasks-to-a-case#artifact-fields>`_ knowledge base article.